Emergency Rental Assistance Programs You Can Apply For Now

 How to Apply

-Most renters apply online through an application portal provided by a state-administered program or local agency.
-Others may need to visit a community office or call a hotline.
+In most areas, renters apply through an online portal operated by a state-administered program or local housing agency.
+In some communities, applications are handled in person at a community office or by phone through a designated hotline.

 • Proof of rent and utility obligations